BorisSchwartz/Infection-among-BCCSS-and-FCCSS/README.md

 Free space required on your computer : around 30 Go.
 Note: Some warnings may appear in the log, but this has no effect on the program.
+Note: results appear as sas tables and/or rtf files (Word format).
+These are crude internal working documents.
+Result tables in the article have been formatted then from these documents.

 Global program with: